Noahv44/GUI-Project/DevNotebook.md

 - Realistic arc trajectories with varying heights based on club type

 Your Evaluation:
 Major improvement!
 The golf mechanics feel realistic and responsive.
-Power charging adds strategy - need to time your hits.
+Power charging adds strategy and help need to time your hits.
 Different clubs create noticeably different shots.
 However, the ball sometimes goes through obstacles at high speed.
 Need better collision detection.
-Also, having just a floating ball isn't very immersive - would be better with a visible golfer character.
+Also, having just a floating ball isn't very immersive it would be better with a visible golfer character.

 ---